 I’d also stay far, far away from the Red Centre (Uluru and Kata Tjuta, Alice Springs and such).
 It’s desert after all, and the temperatures will be through the roof.

 Summer is perfect for: Experiencing Christmas and New Years in a warmer climate, long days at the beach, taking road trips.

 Is the best time to visit Australia autumn (March–May)?

 Autumn, or Fall is a truly lovely time to travel to Australia.

 The weather is just about perfect – warm days and cooler mornings and nights.

 Plus, depending on where you are, you’ll see some truly epic foliage.

 The pros of visiting Australia in autumn

-Things get a little busy around Easter, as workers traditionally get a long weekend.
+Things get a little busy around Easter, as people traditionally get a four-day long weekend.